Jimmy Carter: Interests, friendships and hobbies

 Carter's hobbies included painting, fly fishing, woodworking, cycling, tennis, and skiing.
 He also had an interest in poetry, particularly the works of Dylan Thomas.
-During a state visit to the UK in 1977, Carter suggested that Thomas should have a memorial in Poets' Corner at Westminster Abbey; this came to fruition in 1982.
+During a state visit to the United Kingdom in 1977, Carter suggested that Thomas should have a memorial in Poets' Corner at Westminster Abbey; this came to fruition in 1982.
 In 1994, Carter published a book of poetry, Always a Reckoning and Other Poems, illustrated by his granddaughter Sarah Chuldenko.

 Carter was a personal friend of Elvis Presley, whom he and Rosalynn met on June 30, 1973.
 They remained in contact by telephone two months before Presley's sudden death in August 1977.
 According to Carter, Presley was almost incoherent because of his addiction to barbiturates; although he phoned the White House several more times, that was the last time they spoke.
 The day after Presley's death, Carter issued a statement and said Presley had "changed the face of American popular culture".

 Carter filed a report with both the International UFO Bureau and the National Investigations Committee On Aerial Phenomena saying that he saw an unidentified flying object in October 1969.
 Records showed that Carter got the date wrong, and it was in fact on January 6, 1969.
 In 2016, a former Air Force scientist found old government reports about a scientific project that on that date launched a barium cloud to examine the upper atmosphere.
 It would have appeared in the sky at an elevation of 33 degrees, which is almost exactly what Carter had speculated.

 Beliefs

 From a young age, Carter showed deep commitment to evangelical Christianity.
-He taught Sunday school at Maranatha Baptist Church in Plains.
+At the age of 18, he taught Sunday school at Maranatha Baptist Church in Plains.
 At a private inauguration worship service, the preacher was Nelson Price, the pastor of Roswell Street Baptist Church of Marietta, Georgia.
 An evangelical Christian, Carter appealed to voters after the scandals of the Nixon Administration, and is credited with popularizing the term "born again" into American lexicon during his 1976 presidential campaign.
+In 1977, when he became president, he became a member of the First Baptist Church of Washington, D.C.
+(American Baptist Churches USA) and also taught at the Sunday school.
 As president, Carter prayed several times a day, and said Jesus was the driving force in his life.
 He was greatly influenced by a sermon he had heard as a young man that asked: "If you were arrested for being a Christian, would there be enough evidence to convict you?"
 In 2000, after the Southern Baptist Convention announced it would no longer permit women to become pastors, he renounced his membership, saying: "I personally feel that women should play an absolutely equal role in service of Christ in the church."
 He remained a member of the Cooperative Baptist Fellowship.
 Carter's support for the Equal Rights Amendment led many evangelical conservatives to leave the Democratic Party, contributing to the development of the Christian right in American politics.